 Prerequisite(s): FOOD5001, LAW5410.
+Offered at Online 3 Semester Credits

 FOOD6200 Produce Food Safety

 This course provides students with the standards for growing, harvesting, packing and holding produce as established by the Food Safety Modernization Act (FSMA).
 Students develop specifications for produce procurement that account for food safety and sustainability concerns navigating the complexity of supply chain coordination with the increased demand for greater transparency.